SPC120/university/applied-developer-course/lab8-oraclecontentmanagement/content-management.md

   "We aim to provide the best of care for all of our patients.

   Care Clinics is committed to providing excellent care that is convenient and accessible.
-Our focus on patient safety and quality is grounded in evidence-based medicine and is delivering better outcomes for our patients every day.".
+Our focus on patient safety and quality is grounded in evidence-based medicine and is delivering better outcomes for our patients every day."

 General Settings:
   | Property      | Value |